mobkits/sweet-sortable/Readme.md

 #### events

-  - `update`, emitted when sort changes happen.
+  - `update`, emitted with change element when sort changes happen.
   - `start`(e), emitted when the drag starts.
-  - `drop`(e), emitted when drop happens.
-  - `max` (maxcount), emitted when connected and dragover with other connect item if max count reaches.
+  - `end`(e), emitted at the end of D&D

 #### Sortable(el)